oils-for-unix/oils/doc/help.md

   job is specified as '%jobnumber'.
   If none is specified, wait will wait for all the active child processes.

+<h4 id="ampersand">ampersand</h4>

+The '&' builtin runs a command in the background as a job, and immediately returns the control to the shell.
+The PID of the command is recorded in the
+$! variable.

+CMD &

+CMD:
+  The command to be run.

 ### External